lathamk4/Capstone_MT_20_1/README.md

    Naive Bayes is incompatible due to assumption of discrete count-based features and SVM underperforms here possibly due to overfitting or improper kernel choice.
 4) The BioBERT model with a weighted loss function demonstrated limited performance, with a validation accuracy of 32.15% and F1 score of 25.37%.
 The results highlight the challenges of applying deep learning to imbalanced and noisy clinical text, and suggest that further improvements require a combination of data cleaning, architectural tuning, and task-specific adaptation strategies.

 Overall, Random Sampling worked better than SMOTE and BERT Embeddings, although results of BERT embeddings were promising.Traditional models like LR, SVM, RF perform well on unbalanced data but might get biased toward dominant classes.
-Hence **SVM with Random sampler seems to be a good candidate to use with further fine tuning.**
+Hence **SVM with Random sampler seems to be a good candidate to use with further fine tuning (Cross Validation and Hyperparameter Optimization techniques).**

 # suggestions for improvement :